 Top 10 Most Expensive & Cheapest Brooklyn Neighborhoods to Rent for 2022

 The top 5 neighborhoods probably won't be a major surprise as historically they are usually listed in the topmost expensive neighborhoods in Brooklyn in recent years.

-However, you may be curious to find out which are the top 5 lowest priced neighborhoods in Brooklyn, as this subject less frequently discussed.
-Test.
+However, you may be curious to find out which are the top 5 lowest priced neighborhoods in Brooklyn, as this subject is less frequently discussed.

 To put things in perspective, let's look at a snapshot of the rental price averages by the number of bedrooms per apartment.

 |Average Yearly Income Needed||$88,320||$115,440||$153,600|

-This makes the average rent in Brooklyn among all these bedroom types $2,801 per month, which is a $200 drop in the average rental price, and the required annual salary to be $120,360.
+This makes the average rent in Brooklyn among all these bedroom types $2,801 per month, which is a $200 drop in the average rental price, and the required annual salary be $112,040.

 Top 5 Brooklyn Neighborhoods with Priciest Rent

-We're counting down to the highest-priced area on the borough and taking a look at what it costs to live there.
+We're counting down to the highest-priced area in the borough and taking a look at what it costs to live there.

 PropertyNest took the average of all one, two, and three-bedroom rentals to extract our top 5 list.